-It was somewhat of a surprise in the final legislation President Donald J. Trump signed into law late last year when the carried interest rules, also known as “promote” in the real estate community, were left mostly intact.
+It was somewhat of a surprise in the final legislation President Donald J. Trump signed into law in late 2017 when the carried interest rules, also known as “promote” in the real estate community, were left mostly intact.

 Earlier versions of Trump’s tax reform proposal called for taxing all carried interest at ordinary income rates, prompting a massive lobbying campaign by alarmed real estate developers, private equity executives and hedge fund managers, The New York Times has reported.

 But the final bill that was signed into law had one major change.

 To get capital gains tax rates on a promoted interest, investments must be held for three years instead of one.
 If investments are sold before three years, the gains will be taxed at ordinary individual income rates of as much as 37 percent.

 That 17-point spread is a big deal for real estate developers and hedge funds, who sometimes flip investments in just a year or two when certain performance targets are met, when “waterfall” payments kick in or when an attractive buyout offer comes along.

 The new rules may put investors who fund deals at odds with the developers who have carried interest in a project: the money side might want to sell as soon as a good buyout deal comes along, while the “promote” side gets hit with taxes that are almost double (37 percent vs. 20 percent) if they sell within three years.

 In a nutshell, the “promote” is a partnership interest that entitles a partner to cash distributions that are not commensurate with how capital was contributed to the deal.